Professor Sharon Mavin

 - Mavin S, Grandy G. How Postfeminism Plays Out for Women Elite Leaders.
 In: Lewis P; Simpson R; Benschop Y, ed.
 Postfeminism and Organization.
 New York: Routledge, 2018.

-- Corlett S, Mavin S. Researcher Positionality and Reflexivity.
+- Corlett S, Mavin S. Reflexivity and Researcher Positionality.
 In: Cassell C; Cunliffe A; Grandy G, ed.
 The Sage Handbook of Qualitative Business and Management Research Methods.
 London: Sage, 2018, pp.377-389.
-In Press.

 - Grandy S, Mavin S. Sinners and Saints: Morally Stigmatized Work.
 In: Thomson, S. Bruce, Grandy, Gina (Eds.), ed.
 Stigmas, work and organizations.
 New York: Palgrave Macmillan, US, 2018, pp.101-121.